 The guiding force in Taoism is Tao who is not a God or god.
 Tao means ‘way’ or ‘path’ in Chinese.’
 Taoism believes that the universe organizes a natural path by itself.
 And there is no central controlling principle or order.
 Instead of delving into the existence or non-existence of God, Taoism focuses on “living a simple and balanced life in harmony with nature.”

 The concept of God in all these religious isms is more of a metaphysical nature rather than physical or supernatural existence.
 And that is the reason there has been almost no objection to accommodating atheism in their numinous thoughts.
 Instead, these religious orders got enriched with a diversity of thoughts, philosophies, and appeals.
 Hinduism is the prime example to harbor atheism in its vast structure.

-Atheism and theism in our religious thinking are the not the topics in the virtuous conduct of our lives.
+Atheism and theism in our religious thinking are not the topics in the virtuous conduct of our lives.
 Rather, like Taoism, the ethical conduct of life has been the basic tenet of all the world faiths, and this is where the practicality of God lies.

 COMPREHENSIVE NATURE OF GOD

 But in that practicality, the understanding of God does not end.

-A simple and brief, but still far from complete, characterization of God can be: the sum-total of everything and every process in this universe and beyond is God.
+A simple and brief, but still far from the complete, characterization of God can be: the sum-total of everything and every process in this universe and beyond is God.
 Everything, known or unknown that exists is what a universe is all about.
 (Source: Hinduism Beyond Rituals, Customs, And Traditions, Amazon publication)

 It is from this perspective that an overview of astronomical creations both in the celestial world and in the tiniest of atoms is supportive in our study and evaluation of that mysterious force or energy.

 This very energy is the cause of everything, living or non-living, observable or non-observable present in this universe and beyond.
 And that includes the space where all these entities are placed.